 A private instruction setting for individual project in performance practice or pedagogy.
 May be used to fulfill electives only.
-Project proposals must be approved by the associate dean for undergraduate studies and the division chair prior to registration.
+Project proposals must be approved by the associate dean for undergraduate studies and the division chair and/or program coordinator prior to registration.
 One, two or three credits, dependent upon topic.